 Passenger vehicle road tests are now delivered in the private sector by Driver Examiners contracted or employed by Registry Agents.
 As of April 1, 2021, Registry Agents have the ability to set the fees they wish to charge for the road tests they deliver.
 Depending on the type of test you take, the cost for the Class 5 road test will be around :

-With a Class 5, you can drive personal vehicles including mopeds, two-axel cars, vans, or light trucks.
+With a Class 5, you can drive personal vehicles, including mopeds, two-axle cars, vans, or light trucks.

-To move from learners to probationary driver’s license you will be required to spend at least one year at the Class 7 level and pass a basic road test.
+To move from learners to probationary driver’s licence, you will be required to spend at least one year at the Class 7 level and pass a basic road test.

 Yes.
 You can book any Class 5 road test online through a registry agent.

 No. There are no GDL driving hours restrictions for probationary drivers.
-Drivers with Class 7 licenses do have driving hour restrictions.
+Drivers with Class 7 licenses are subject to driving hour restrictions.

 Read our insurance blog to get helpful tips, information and news.